 - Showing up for them as they do for you, providing their support and reassuring their confidence.

 - Setting the tone of the company, making your expectations clear whether it be performance, transparent communication, or customer service.

 - Coach the whole group in responding and adapting to external factors which will alter how you run the business, and feeding your ideas back to them.In other words, your role is paramount.

-Characteristically speaking, what else does a leader need to bring to the table?
-(Or more, lay the table.)
-Consider the following list a mini quiz to check how well you are meeting the needs of your team.
+Characteristically speaking, what else does a leader need to bring to the table (or better still, lay the table)?
+Consider the following a checklist or mini quiz to assess how well you are meeting the needs of your team.